-Eric Greenwade is technical fellow at Coventry Computer, a startup in stealth mode, where he is responsible for Coventry's data center, cloud strategy, pathfinding, university relations, Department of Energy labs relations, and competitive technical assessment.
+Eric Greenwade is technical fellow at Pattern Computer Inc., a startup in stealth mode, where he is responsible for PCI's data center, cloud strategy, pathfinding, university relations, Department of Energy labs relations, and competitive technical assessment.

 Eric is a highly accomplished leader in the high-tech industry with global experience in strategic planning, solution architecture, product development, and partnership relations.

 Eric specializes in bridging the gap between technical and business units to advance technology goals.
 He is adept at business analysis, technology evaluation, global communications, quality enhancement, requirements analysis, solution taxonomy definition, and technology education.
 He has broad expertise in hardware and software technologies.
 Prior to Coventry, Eric worked at Microsoft, Lawrence Livermore National Laboratory (LLNL), Lawrence Berkeley National Laboratory, Los Alamos National Laboratory, and Idaho National Laboratory.

 At Microsoft, Eric spent nine years as a principal architect and principal program manager.
 As a principal program manager, he owned the technical strategy for HPC verticals, including graphics processing unit (GPU) compute and remote visualization.
 He leveraged his extensive industry background and his ability to work effectively with senior executives, scientists, and administrators at customer and partner organizations to further Microsoft's cloud offerings.
 He acted as a bridge to the worldwide HPC and visualization communities to understand their needs and collaborated with product planning to identify and prioritize key market opportunities and thoroughly understand the requirements for the technical stack and workflows.
 Eric identified gaps in the current offering and wrote technical specifications and strategic recommendations.